rixiobarrios/django-views-and-templates/readme.md

 On the third line, we see that we are rendering a template.
 The first argument is the request argument, the second is the template that we want to render, and the third is a dictionary with the data we want to send to the view.
 In this case, that's the artist QuerySet with the key 'artists'.

 ### You Do: Song List Function

 Write the view and the url to list all of the songs in the application.
-[Here](https://git.generalassemb.ly/ga-wdi-exercises/tunr_rails_many_to_many/blob/favorites-solution/app/views/songs/index.html.erb) is a link to the one in Rails!

 ## URLs